-Here are few terms that you should know about MySQL:
+A few terms which you should know when using MySQL.

 MSSQL Approach for Database Server Clustering

-MSSQL is an RDBMS (Relational Database Management System), which has been developed by Microsoft.
-It consists of the following elements:
+MSSQL is an RDBMS (Relational Database Management System) which has been developed by Microsoft and consists of the following elements:

 - Two servers in an active/passive configuration